-Customer Data Integration: Why Interoperability is Essential
+Customer Data Integration: Why Interoperability Is Essential

 Customer data with no doubt is an asset, especially for customer-centric companies.
-It gives the clear understanding of who the customers are and what their needs are, essential information for measuring and analyzing the effectiveness of company’s work.
+It gives a clear understanding of who the customers are and what their needs are, essential information for measuring and analyzing the effectiveness of company’s work.

 When mergers or acquisitions occur, customer data is being put at risk, because customer data integration being not an easy thing within a company, in case of mergers gets even more complex.
 The name of the factor making the whole thing that complex is interoperability.

 Why interoperability is of such an importance for those responsible for data integration?
 Okay, here are some points.

 Even within one company customer data is being spread between different systems.
 This means different tools and solutions created by different people and being used for different periods.
 Moreover, all those systems utilize different data models and architectures.